CNR-STIIMA-IRAS/cnr_ipnc_utilities/README.md

 # cnr_ipnc_utilities
-A set of utilities for the Inter-process Network communication
+A set of utilities for the Inter-process network communication